bonitasoft/bonita-doc/md/bonita-portal-urls.md

 With the above format, the first task with the name "request approval" available for the user found in the process instance with id 8 will be displayed.

 ## Using autologin
-Bonita BPM 6.x URL syntax is supported in 7.x.
+Bonita 6.x URL syntax is supported in 7.x.
 Thus, 6.x autologin feature is supported in 7.0 version with 6.x URL syntax.
-Go to [Accessing Bonita BPM Portal and forms by URL 6.5 documentation](bonita-bpm-portal-urls.md) for more information about this.
+Go to [Accessing Bonita Portal and forms by URL 6.5 documentation](bonita-portal-urls.md) for more information about this.

 ## URL parameter summary